Theory of self-learning $Q$-matrix

 Fourth, one issue of both theoretical and practical importance is the inference of the parameters additional to the $Q$-matrix, such as the slipping ($s=1-c$), guessing ($g$) parameters and the attribute distribution $\mathbf p^*$.
 In the current paper, given that the main interesting parameter is the $Q$-matrix, the estimations of $\mathbf p^*$ and $c$ are treated as by-product of the main results.
 On the other hand, given a known $Q$, the identifiability and estimation of these parameters are important topics.
 In the previous discussion, we provided a few examples for potential identifiability issues.
 Further careful investigation is definitely of great importance and challenges.

-Fifth, the rate of convergence of the estimator $\hat Q$.
-This topic is not only of theoretical importance.
-From practical point of few, it is crucial to study the rate of convergence as the scale of the problem becomes large such as the number of attributes and number of items.
+Fifth, the rate of convergence of the estimator $\hat Q$ is not only of theoretical importance.
+From a practical point of few, it is crucial to study the rate of convergence as the scale of the problem becomes large in terms of the number of attributes and number of items.

 Lastly, the optimization of $S(Q)$ over the space of $m\times k$ binary matrices is a nontrivial problem.
 It consists of evaluating the function $S$ $2^{m\times k}$ times.
 This is a substantial computational load if $m$ and $k$ are reasonably large.
 As mentioned previously, this computation might be reduced by additional information about the $Q$-matrix or splitting the $Q$-matrix into small sub-matrices.
 Nevertheless, it would be highly desirable to explore the structures of the $Q$-matrix and the function $S$ so as to compute $\hat Q$ more efficiently.